Awni00/abstract_transformer/iclr/rC4d.md

 > The experiments are only performed on a small set of simpler tasks.
 I wonder how the proposed method will perform for more complex tasks.

 We respectfully disagree with this characterization.
 Our suite of experiments cover a range of tasks, data modalities, and architectural variants, which include both controlled synthetic tasks and large-scale complex real-world tasks.
-[This was a recognized point of strength in other reviews.]
+This was a recognized point of strength in all other reviews (mxrQ, YUpf, qVFZ).

 Below, we aim to summarize the experimental component of the paper.